Conditions inside Fukushima's melted nuclear reactors still unclear 13 years after disaster struck

 ANY PROGRESS REMOVING MELTED FUEL?

 The contents of the three reactors is still largely a mystery.
 Little is known, for instance, about the melted fuel’s condition or exactly where it's located in the reactors.
-Not even a spoonful of the fuel has been removed yet.
+Not even a spoonful of the fuel has been removed.

 About 880 tons of melted nuclear fuel remain inside the three damaged reactors, and Japanese officials say removing it would take 30-40 years.
 Experts call that timeline overly optimistic.
 The amount of melted fuel is 10 times that removed from Three Mile Island following its 1979 partial core melt.